Achieve goals and lead your projects to success with our Project Management courses in Sydney.

 Enhance your ability to lead teams and analyse complex problems with a project management course.
 Learn Project Management with our Project Management courses – short courses open to everyone, and delivered in small groups or online.

-These courses are delivered by experienced, practitioners who are themselves qualified, senior project managers with accreditations from professional bodies, as well as substantial training experience throughout Australia, China and South East Asia.
+These courses are delivered by experienced, qualified practitioners who are themselves professionally certified senior project managers with accreditations from professional bodies, as well as substantial training experience throughout Australia, New Zealand, China and South East Asia.

 Our company is a Global Registered Education Provider for the Project Management Institute (PMI®).
 The PMI Registered Education Provider designation is the highest mark of excellence in project management training.
 Registered Education Providers are organisations approved by PMI to offer project management training and must meet or exceed PMI’s rigorous quality standards and requirements.
 Our core project management courses are also endorsed by the Australian Institute of Project Management (AIPM) , and support Australia’s National Competency Standard in project management.